Frogging-Family/linux-tkg/README.md

 ### Important information

-- Due to `intel_pstate` poor performance as of late, it is set it to passive mode to make use of the `acpi_cpufreq` governor passthrough, keeping full support for turbo frequencies.
+- Due to `intel_pstate`'s poor performance as of late, it is set it to passive mode to make use of the `acpi_cpufreq` governor passthrough, keeping full support for turbo frequencies.

 - Nvidia's proprietary drivers might need to be patched if they don't support your chosen kernel OOTB: [Frogging-Family nvidia-all](https://github.com/Frogging-Family/nvidia-all) can do that automatically for you.